 ![[gif] a fully stretched out round of bagel dough](https://thepracticalkitchen.com/wp-content/uploads/2019/08/How-to-Shape-a-Bagel-6.gif)

-The bagel dough will shrink back slightly before boiling and the hole will shrink again when the dough expands during boiling and baking, so don't be stingy in your stretching.
+The bagel dough shrinks back slightly before boiling and will shrink again when the dough expands during boiling and baking, so don't be stingy in your stretching.

 Boiling Homemade Bagels